anttikivi/tailwindcss-compiler/README.md

-# Tailwind CSS Compiler
+# Tailwind CSS Compiler for Node.js

-`@anttikivi/tailwindcss-compiler` is a compiler for [Tailwind CSS](https://tailwindcss.com) v4 and up.
+`tailwindcss-node-compiler` is a compiler for [Tailwind CSS](https://tailwindcss.com) v4 and up.
 The compiler wraps the `@tailwindcss/node` package in a simple Node.js API and, thus, the compiler should be used through this API.
 The compiler uses